tverdoetelo/Portfolio/COVID Data Visualisation/README_project01_Tableau.md

 All visualisations has neiutral character of design to avoid unpleasant emotions of the audience.

 **Conclusion:**
->Important parameters describing the COVID pandemiie were selected and calculated using SQL.
+>Important parameters describing the COVID pandemia were selected and calculated using SQL.
+>
 >After that, this data was used for creating Daschboard with Tableau.
+>
 >This visualisation may be used to find important patterns that can be evaluated for assessing disease risks, treatment effectiveness, isolation effectiveness, etc.

 Online version: https://public.tableau.com/app/profile/karina.dome